dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 Ripple Carry Adders are simple and area-efficient but may become slower for large bit-widths due to carry propagation delay.

+---
 ## Labs

 Day 5 covered two major topics.
-The first was understanding how poorly written `if` and `case` statements can cause **unintended latch inference** — a common mistake for beginners.
+The first was understanding how poorly written `if` and `case` statements can cause **unintended latch inference**.
 The second was learning how to use **for loops** and **generate blocks** to write scalable, efficient hardware descriptions.

 ---